EPS FOUNDATION 80mm (1 BOARD) 0.038W

 • Freeze-thaw stable: Holds full R-value through repeated UK winter cycles in exposed ground-contact and splash-zone positions.

-• Volume-friendly take-off: 600 × 1250 mm covers 0.75 m² per board, so 1.33 boards per m² makes coverage calculations straightforward across long foundation runs and full basement perimeters.
+• Volume-friendly take-off: The Atlas 1000 × 500 mm board covers 0.5 m², so exactly two boards make a square metre, keeping coverage calculations straightforward across long foundation runs and full basement perimeters.

 Thermal Specifications — Atlas Fundament 80 mm